maxamundsen/previous/src/docs/controllers.md

 # Controllers

-In Saral, a "controller" is simply a function that handles an HTTP request.
+In Previous, a "controller" is simply a function that handles an HTTP request.
 The controller is responsible for parsing form submissions, URL query parameters, and calling out to the appropriate functions to generate a response.
 This response is typically in HTML (page) or JSON (API) form.